housecanary/terraform-provider-m3ter/docs/resources/plan_template.md

 - `bill_frequency` (String) Defines how often Bills are generated.
 - `currency` (String) The ISO currency code for the currency used to charge end users - for example USD, GBP, EUR.
 This defines the pricing currency and is inherited by any Plans based on the Plan Template.
-- `custom_fields` (Dynamic) User defined fields enabling you to attach custom data.
-The value for a custom field can be either a string or a number.
 - `name` (String) Descriptive name for the PlanTemplate.
 - `product_id` (String) The unique identifier (UUID) of the Product associated with this PlanTemplate.
 - `standing_charge` (Number) The fixed charge (standing charge) applied to customer bills.
 This charge is prorated and must be a non-negative number.